AdamMarcus/Austin_CSCI2270_FinalProject/README.md

 # Austin_CSCI2270_FinalProject
 Team: Adam Austin

-For my project I am going to experiment with hash tables.
-I will create a complicated hash table where each index has a modified hash function  associated with it.
-When you run something through the hash function, you get the first index, which runs it through the second hash function which gives it a second index.
-This should hopefully help to spread out the data and help avoid collisions.
-I want to look some more into how to write good hash functions that sufficiently spread out the indexes.
+For my assignment, I am going to make a program that allows you to input information on a person and it will build a family tree.
+The user will enter personal information, including their parents, children, and siblings.
+The program will build family trees out of this information and allow you to look up trees and peoples relationships.